franchsli/SignSpeak/README.md

 **Read Claude Chat and rework:**

 - Implement something to know if at least one hand is above the waist.
+  - Add that function inside the line 68 (if statement) of translator.py.

 - Performance:
-  current import time = around 5 seconds. current translation time = around 6.4 times slower.
+  current import time = around 5 seconds. current translation time = around 6.1 times slower.

 ### Low priority